 ‘Never Rarely Sometimes Always’ follows two teenage girls from rural Pennsylvania who embark on a journey to New York following an unplanned pregnancy.
-The film centers around Autumn, a 17-year old girl who finds herself pregnant, and her cousin Skylar, as they make a trip to Brooklyn in order to look for an abortion clinic.
+The film centers around Autumn, a 17-year-old girl who finds herself pregnant, and her cousin Skylar as they make a trip to Brooklyn in order to look for an abortion clinic.

 Hittman is best-known for her portrayal of hardships faced by disillusioned blue-collared teens in New York.
 This is a recurrent theme in all three of her films including ‘Beach Rats‘ and ‘It Felt Like Love’.
 Another recurrent theme in her work, including this one, is her poignant exploration of sexuality.
 There is a sense of dangerous vulnerability in the way she portrays her characters, all of which are rooted in the reality of our times.

 Through ‘Never Rarely Sometimes Always’, Hittman offers a series of delicate observations, from the intimacy shared between the two sisters, to their vulnerability and anxieties in the big city.
-All of which is dealt with a sense of subtlety and naturalism, focusing on girls’ silences and understated emotions.
+All of which deal with a sense of subtlety and naturalism, focusing on girls’ silences and understated emotions.
 One can’t help but notice the everyday reality of our times in Autumn and Skylar’s journey.
 In case you’re wondering what inspired the film, here’s everything you need to know.

 To answer it simply, no, ‘Never Rarely Sometimes Always’ is not based on a true story.
 However, it is deeply rooted in the reality of our times, and has several real-life inspirations.
 The film premiered at the Sundance Film Festival on January 24, 2020, where it was awarded a Special Jury Award for Neo-Realism.
 Not only is the film a culmination of the struggles of various women, it also makes use of several neorealism elements, including non-professional actors and filming on location.